Law and Bills Digest Section

 Previously, Explanatory Memoranda ( EMs ) had been used principally as an aid in the legislative process, but with this amendment, they assumed much more importance in the interpretative process.
 This change was not matched, however, by an increase in the availability of past EMs, and in fact, the early history of EMs is unknown.
 Judging from the number of phone calls received by the Parliamentary Library in Canberra, the question Was there an EM? must be asked frequently of law librarians, but the only certain way to establish whether or not there was in fact an EM to a particular Bill has been to look physically at the bound volumes of Bills held by certain libraries.

-This is about to change with the publication in May 2005, by the Commonwealth Parliamentary Library, of an online Index to all EMs from 1901 to 1982.(2) This Index was established by the only possible means, that is, by checking all 198 volumes of Bills for that period.
+This changed with the publication in May 2005, by the Commonwealth Parliamentary Library, of an online Index to all EMs from 1901 to 1982.(2) This Index was established by the only possible means, that is, by checking all 198 volumes of Bills for that period.
 From 1983, it has been standard practice for an EM to be presented to Parliament with every government Bill.
 (This practice does not however apply to private senators or members Bills.)
 Thus the availability of EMs will now be clear for the whole history of the Commonwealth Parliament.
 The aim of this Research Brief is to explain some of the history revealed by the new Index.
 A brief overview of the history of EMs in the states and territories is also included at Appendix Two.

 Back to top